 In this post, we’ll look at the best automatic hydroponic nutrient dosers available.
-Here is a summary for you to check.
+Here is a TLDR version if you are looking for a comparison chart of the best automated hydroponic nutrient dosing systems.

 While I have already shared the list of the top 3 nutrient dosers with you, now, if you are interested, I will try to answer all your doubts and queries related to automated dosers.
 You might be wondering if you need a nutrient doser or not ?
 Or maybe how does an automated doser even work?
 Is there any training required to operate such a complex device?
 Also, a crucial question, how will I shift from manual to automatic nutrient dosing?
 Let’s dig right in!